 ArcGIS Data Store uses the following ports to communicate among ArcGIS Data Store machines and to communicate with other parts of ArcGIS Enterprise.

 - 2443 (HTTPS)—The machines participating in an ArcGIS Data Store deployment communicate with one another through this port.
-The ArcGIS Data Store Configuration Wizard and the ArcGIS Server site that acts as the portal's hosting server also communicate with ArcGIS Data Store through this port.
+The ArcGIS Data Store Configuration Wizard and the ArcGIS Server site that acts as the hosting server also communicate with ArcGIS Data Store through this port.

 - 9876 (TCP)—Internal communication between the hosting ArcGIS Server site and the relational data store occurs through this port, as does some communication between the primary and standby relational data store machines.